Skip to content

 They had a strategic advantage of their knowledge, business, resources, connections, and startup cash of what they wanted to do.

-If you don’t have that type of unique advantage, I don’t think a general store is a good way to go, I think it’s going to be way too broad and way too difficult to find success, and I don’t want to see you waste a ton of money charming a path like this.
+If you don’t have that type of unique advantage, I don’t think a general store is a good idea.
+It’s going to be way too broad and way too difficult to find success, and I don’t want to see you waste a ton of money charming a path like this.

 But it can work now.
 A lot of the stores that you’re going to see out there that are working right now, like Inspireuplift, were started a year or two years ago when competition was a lot lower, and they’ve been able to take advantage of first mover and grow into something powerful.